reginaldFerland/fullstack-helloworld/README.md

-# A fullstack dotnet hellworld
+# A fullstack dotnet helloworld

 This project is created to experiment with creating a dotnet core REST API, a Blazer UI, a dotnet core background service, and deploy all of them to AWS using CDK.
 The dotnet projects will be deployed as docker containers.